-Hamline University School of Law is now accepting applications for the 2013-2014 academic year and will continue to do so throughout the summer months.
+Hamline University School of Law will begin accepting applications for the 2014-2015 academic year on October 1, 2013.
 Apply online at LSAC.org.

-Hamline Law has a preferred application deadline of April 1 each year.
+Hamline Law has a preferred application deadline of April 1 each year, and a final deadline of August 1st.
 Offers of admission are made until the incoming, first-year class is full, and the majority of admission decisions are made by May 1.
-Admission offers may be extended to applicants after May 1 as space permits.
+Applicants are strongly encouraged to apply early in the admissions cycle.

 Applicants must complete the Hamline Law application online through the Law School Admission Council (LSAC) online application service at LSAC.org, and submit all required components to be considered for admission.
 Applicants must register for LSAC's Candidate Assembly Service.
 All applicants will be asked to register for the LSAC e-application service (even if the applicant already possesses an LSAC user account).